 Her recent roles include Fiordiligi in Così fan tutte with the Charleston Symphony Orchestra, Konstanze in Die Entführung at Symphony Space, the title role in Massenet’s Manon at Carnegie Hall, Amenaide in Tancredi rifatto with Teatro Nuovo, Micaëla in Carmen, Mimí in La Bohème, the title role in Suor Angelica, Donna Anna in Don Giovanni, Adina in L’Elisir d’amore, Giulietta in I Capuleti e i Montecchi, and Pamina in Die Zauberflöte at Sant’Anna dei Lombardi in Naples, Italy.

-Lyons is a 2019 National Semi-Finalist in the Metropolitan Opera National Council Auditions after winning 1st Place in the New England Region Finals, the 2018 Grand Prize Winner in the Mary Trueman Art Song Vocal Competition, and has garnered top awards from The Gerda Lissner Foundation, Vocal Arts DC Discovery Art Song Competition, Opera Columbus Cooper-Bing International Vocal Competition, Washington International Competition, New York Lyric Opera Theater National Vocal Competition, Rochester International Vocal Competition and The American Prize for Women in Opera Competition.
+A well-decorated competitor, Lyons is the 2018 Grand Prize Winner in the Mary Trueman Art Song Vocal Competition, and has garnered top awards from the Gerda Lissner Foundation, Vocal Arts DC Discovery Art Song Competition, Opera Columbus Cooper-Bing International Vocal Competition, Washington International Competition, New York Lyric Opera Theater National Vocal Competition, Rochester International Vocal Competition, The American Prize for Women in Opera Competition and the Metropolitan Opera National Council Auditions.
 She was also the featured artist on WWFM Classical’s “Celebrating Our Musical Future” live radio program.

 Ms. Lyons earned a Master of Music from Peabody Institute, a Bachelor of Fine Arts from Carnegie Mellon University, and and completed further studies at the Mozarteum in Salzburg.